luismanuelamengual/Neochess-Core/README.md

 # Neochess-Core

-Neochess-Core is a Javascript chess library that supports move validation/generation, piece placement/movement and detection check/checkmate/draw situations.
-This library supports moves in SAN notation and also support FEN notation for static positions and PGN notation for saving/loading a match state.
+Neochess-Core is a Javascript chess library that supports move validation/generation, piece placement/movement and detection of check/checkmate/draw situations.
+This library supports moves in SAN notation and also supports FEN notation for static positions and PGN notation for dynamic chess matches.

-This library has been extensively tested in Jest.
+This library has been extensively tested with Jest.

 ## Installation